matchao/XRP-Ledger-GPT-Chatbot/ingest/markdown/solana/sdk/src/epoch_info.md

 3. What is the purpose of the `transaction_count` field in the `EpochInfo` struct?

     The `transaction_count` field in the `EpochInfo` struct represents the total number of transactions processed without error since genesis.
-It is an optional field, meaning that it may not always be present in
+It is an optional field, meaning that it may not always be present in the `EpochInfo` struct.